Children's Anaesthesia & Surgery (Ninh Thuan)

 7) Anaesthesia and fever (including sepsis)

-The temporary deferment of an elective case because of unexplained fever, triggered animated discussion between the surgeons and anaesthetists over the timing of operative intervention in septic patients – the surgeons favouring early intervention.
+The temporary deferment of an elective case because of unexplained fever, triggered animated discussion between the surgeons and anaesthetists over the timing of operative intervention in septic child with temp monitoringpatients – the surgeons favouring early intervention.
 Some evidence was provided to the surgeons and the anaesthetic department regarding the most widely accepted management of fever and sepsis in the peri-operative period.

 8) Postoperative pain relief